eshort0401/METOYBOX/source/gravity_waves/introduction.rst

 .. math::
     \frac{\omega^2}{N^2} \approx 0 \Rightarrow b \approx p_z,

 i.e. that buoyancy forces are approximately balanced by vertical pressure gradient forces.
 In this context the balance is only approximate, and hence does not imply :math:`w=0`.
 Indeed, as we will see later, vertical velocities are essential to the core dynamics of gravity waves.
-The concept of "hydrostatic waves" is thus distinct from the usual "hydrostatic balance" condition :math:`\frac{\partial p}{\partial z} = -\rho g` we encounter in synoptic meteorology, which does imply :math:`w=0`.
+The concept of "hydrostatic waves" is thus distinct from the usual "hydrostatic balance" condition :math:`\frac{\partial \phi}{\partial z} = -\rho g` we encounter in synoptic meteorology, which does imply :math:`w=0`.

 In the land-sea breeze model above, :math:`\omega` is indeed the diurnal frequency, and so the model is mostly unresponsive to :math:`\frac{N}{\omega}`, except for the very smallest values of :math:`N`.
 Switching back to dimensional coordinates, we see that varying :math:`N` changes the tick labels on the :math:`x` axis in accordance with the scalings given above.